The Bill series 11

-The eleventh series of The Bill, a British television drama, consisted of 149 episodes, broadcast between 5 January and 29 December 1995.
+The eleventh series of The Bill, a British television drama, consists of 149 episodes, broadcast between 5 January and 29 December 1995.
 Cast members Jaye Griffiths (DI Johnson) and Martin Marquez (DS Pearce) both left their roles as series regulars, being replaced by Russell Boulter and Billy Murray (DSs Boulton and Beech), with Beech taking the place of DS Chris Deakin after he was promoted to DI.
 Griffiths would go on to return eight years later for a storyline in 2003, while Marquez returned a year later to make one final appearance as a guest actor.
 While not notable at the time, Murray's character Beech would go on to be the show's longest-running full-time villain in the years that followed.
 Mark Spalding joined the cast as Chief Inspector Paul Stritch, following the exit of Philip Whitchurch as Chief Inspector Philip Cato; however, Spalding left the series before its conclusion after just seven months on the show.
 Alan Westaway and Andrea Mason joined as probationary PCs Nick Slater and Debbie Keane, while Mary Jo Randle made a brief return as WDS Jo Morgan in the autumn before her character was killed off in a four-part story arc in which a hitman targeted WPC June Ackland.
 On 6 February 2013, the complete series was released on DVD in Australia.

+All the major storylines and characters featured in 1995 are reviewed by TV historian Edward Kellett in the book Reaching A Verdict: Reviewing The Bill (1995-1996).